Tomas Bilbao, Executive Director

 Ricardo Herrero is the Deputy Executive Director of the Cuba Study Group.
 Prior to joining the CSG staff, he co-founded and served as Director of Operations for Concordia Behavioral Health, a managed behavioral healthcare organization based in Miami, Florida.
 Previously, he was associate corporate counsel in the Manhattan office of The Beanstalk Group, LLC, the world's leading brand licensing agency and consultancy, where he specialized in intellectual property licensing and dispute resolution.

-Mr. Herrero is very active in his community and served as the Executive Director of the Miami-Dade Democratic Party in 2010.
+Mr. Herrero is very active in his community, having served as the Executive Director of the Miami-Dade Democratic Party in 2010 and Producer of the Miami Mini Maker Faire in 2013.
 He has advised several state and federal electoral campaigns and political organizations in South Florida and Latin America, most recently including the 2012 Henrique Capriles Radonski presidential campaign in Venezuela.

 As Deputy Executive Director of the Cuba Study Group, Mr. Herrero is responsible for membership engagement and managing the Group’s projects and activities in South Florida.
 He also assists the Executive Director in the development of policy recommendations and education of Members of Congress and the Administration on more effective policies toward Cuba.